spinningtopsofdoom/madison-php-2016/madison_php/object_generators/01-object_generators.md

 !SLIDE

-#That's fine for functions but what about objects?
+# That's fine for functions but what about objects?

 !SLIDE

-#Objects and their methods can be tested
-##The trick is to convert object method calls to data

-!SLIDE

-## Example object is friendship tracker that tracks friendships between a group of people

-!SLIDE

-##Friendship tracker that has methods
+## Friendship tracker with methods
 - `addFriendship('Bob', 'Alice')`
     - Adds a new friendship between 'Bob' and 'Alice'
 - `removeFriendship('Bob', 'Alice')`